wisdom-oss/docs/backend/deployment.md

 set up while generating the configuration file.

 <!-- Footnotes below this point -->
-[^1]: PPA is an acroynm for a Personal Package Archive.
+[^1]: PPA is an acronym for a Personal Package Archive.
 These type of archives
-      are directly maintained by the developers publishing the packages available in them. _However, packages installed from them are not from official sources any may impact the stablility of your system.
+      are directly maintained by the developers publishing the packages available in them. _However, packages installed from them are not from official sources any may impact the stability of your system.
 Use with care!_